total-typescript/advanced-patterns-workshop/notes/FUTURE.md

 ✅ Classes which build generics on themselves
 Build a reducer
 Rebuild jQuery!
-Middleware?
+✅ Middleware?

 ### 5. Usage with external libraries

 With a simple external library
-Extracting out library types with ReturnType/Parameters Understanding namespaces
-Usage with Express
+Extracting out library types with ReturnType/Parameters ✅ Usage with Express
-Usage with Zod
+✅ Usage with Zod

 ### 6. Identity Functions